Here's Hank: A Short Tale About a Long Dog

 Is it any good?

-Hank Zipzer's poor grades are still causing friction with his dad in HERE'S HANK: A SHORT TALE ABOUT A LONG DOG.
+If anything can be said about sympathetic protagonist Hank Zipzer, it's that his friends are terrific role models, willing to help him out when he's in a jam.
+Hank's poor grades are still causing friction with his dad in HERE'S HANK: A SHORT TALE ABOUT A LONG DOG.
 The persevering second-grader earns the right to bring home a dog, but he still doesn't get the credit he deserves from his father.
 Hank stumbles a bit along the way, but he always does the hard work of making things right.
-His friends are terrific role models, willing to help him out when he's in a jam.

 The class bully remains an ugly stereotype in this second book in the series -- Nick is presented as a large kid, and his heftiness is repeatedly emphasized.
 Emily's boldness in bringing Nick's behavior to his father's attention could be a springboard for talking about how bystanders can be upstanders.